Nimblr/issues/README.md

-# issues
+# Issues Pseudo-Repos

-Repository to collect issues for all Nimblr services and triage them
+Repository to collect issues for all Nimblr services and triage them.